A Savvy Travellers Guide to the US Currency

 Using Your Bank Card in the US

-Chances are you’re going to use your card at some stage during your travels.
+Chances are you’re going to use one of your travel money cards in the US at some stage during your travels.
 But the value you get from a bank card varies wildly with the type of card you use.
 Each card, including debit, credit, and prepaid travel cards, come with their own pros and cons.

 Though the most commonly used cards, debit cards tend to have the worst currency conversion rates and fees.